Intersection improvements at Canterbury Road and New Canterbury Road, Dulwich Hill and Hurlstone Park

 Updates and announcements

-Roads and Maritime Services will continue work on this project.
-For details of work completed and work coming up, please view or download the new update October 2018 project update (PDF, 500Kb).
-Our day work hours will be between 7am and 6pm from Monday to Friday and 8am to 1pm Saturdays.
+Roads and Maritime Services will continue work on this project until around late July.
+For details of work completed and work coming up, please view or download the June 2019 community update (PDF, 514Kb).
+Our day work hours will be between 7am and 6pm from Monday to Friday and 8am to 1pm on Saturdays.
 Our night work hours will be between 8pm and 5am from Sunday to Friday.
 We will not be working on public holidays.
-Works will be winding down in late December for the Christmas shutdown from 24 December 2018 until the 4 January 2019.

-Roads and Maritime Services will continue work on this project.
-For details of work completed and work coming up, please view or download the new update October 2018 project update (PDF, 500Kb).
+Roads and Maritime Services will continue work on this project until around late July.
+For details of work completed and work coming up, please view or download the June 2019 community update (PDF, 514Kb).

 High volumes of traffic currently travel through the intersection of New Canterbury Road, Old Canterbury Road, Canterbury Road and Griffiths Street during morning and afternoon peak periods.
 The high volume of traffic turning right from Canterbury Road to New Canterbury Road causes delays to northbound vehicles travelling through the intersection.